-Twitter, Facebook freeze Trump accounts as tech giants respond to storming of U.S. capitol | Politics
+Twitter, Facebook freeze Trump accounts as tech giants respond to storming of U.S. Capitol | Politics

-One woman was shot and killed inside the Capitol building in the chaos.
-Facebook later tweeted it would block Trump's page from posting for 24 hours due to two policy violations.

-Twitter locked Trump's account for 12 hours and said that if the tweets are not removed, the account would remain locked, meaning the president would be unable to tweet from @realDonaldTrump.
-Facebook and YouTube, owned by Alphabet's Google, also removed a video in which Trump continued to allege the presidential election was fraudulent even as he urged protesters to go home.

-The video was removed from Instagram and the president's account there would also be locked for 24 hours, Adam Mosseri, chief of Facebook-owned Instagram, said in a tweet.
-YouTube did not take any further immediate action against his account.

-Tech companies have been under pressure to police misinformation on their platforms around the U.S. election, including through calls by users on Wednesday for major platforms to suspend Trump's accounts.
-The president and his allies have continuously spread unsubstantiated claims of election fraud that have proliferated online.
-Trump on Wednesday blamed Vice President Mike Pence for lacking "courage" to pursue those claims in a tweet that Twitter later took down.
+The president and his allies for months have amplified unsubstantiated claims of election fraud, driving the organizing for the day's demonstration.
+Trump said in a tweet on Wednesday, later taken down by Twitter, that the storming of the building was a natural response.
+He also blamed Vice President Mike Pence for lacking "courage" to pursue the claims of election fraud.

+Twitter locked Trump's account until 12 hours after he deletes those tweets and a video in which he alleged the presidential election was fraudulent and urged protesters to go home.
+If the tweets are not deleted, the account will remain locked.
+Facebook and YouTube, owned by Alphabet's Google, likewise removed the video.

+Facebook later said it would block Trump's page from posting for 24 hours, with vice president of integrity Guy Rosen tweeting the video "contributes to rather than diminishes the risk of ongoing violence."
+The company said in a blog post that it would ban calls to bring weapons to locations across the country and would remove any support for the events at the Capitol.

-A White House spokesman did not immediately respond to a request for comment.
+A White House spokesman did not respond to a request for comment.
 RISK OF VIOLENCE

-Facebook's vice president of integrity Guy Rosen tweeted the social media company believed the president's video "contributes to rather than diminishes the risk of ongoing violence," saying the action was part of "appropriate emergency measures."
-YouTube said Trump's video violated its policy against content that alleges "widespread fraud or errors changed the outcome of the 2020 U.S. Election."

-Both Facebook and Twitter had originally added labels and measures to slow the video's spread.
-Dozens of Facebook staffers called for executives to clarify how they were handling Trump's posts, with some calling for his account to be taken down for inciting the violence at the Capitol, according to internal posts seen by Reuters.
+Violent rhetoric and advice on weaponry ramped up significantly in the past three weeks on social media platforms as groups planned for the rallies, including white nationalists and enthusiasts of the wide-ranging QAnon conspiracy theory, according to researchers and public postings.
+Twitter and Facebook acted against major QAnon accounts last year, but by the time they did, influencers had been able to drive their followers to new platforms, such as Parler, and closed channels, like those on Telegram, where their conduct was harder to track.

+Movement leaders frequently pointed to Trump's words in their calls to action, including the president's exhortation that the events in Washington on Jan.
+6 would be "wild."
+Comments during the occupation of the Capitol on TheDonald.win, a web site of Trump enthusiasts, included "WE WANT BLOOD" and "murder Pelosi," according to research firm Advance Democracy Inc.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)